michaellenaghan/libhttp/README.md

 Project Mission
 -----------------

-The project mission is to provide easy to use, powerful, C/C++ embeddable web server with IPv6 and SSL support.
+The project mission is to provide easy to use, powerful, C embeddable web server with IPv6 and SSL support.
 LibHTTP has a MIT license so you can innovate without restrictions.

 LibHTTP can be used by developers as a library to add web server functionality to an existing application.